andrebaceti/regen-timescale-db/README.md

-# regen-timescale-db: Regenerative Postgres DB for unit-tests
+# Regenerative Postgres DB for unit-tests

 This image works for **postgres:12** and have postgis and timescale extenssion avaiable.